Maple Grove Public Adjuster

 Your insurance carrier answers to shareholders.
 We answer to you.

 When hail or wind damage hits your Maple Grove home, the insurer's adjuster works to minimize the payout.
-Our public adjusters shift that balance.
+Our Maple Grove Public Adjuster team shifts that balance.
 We represent homeowners only—never carriers.
-We've recovered thousands of dollars in underpaid claims across Hennepin County, and we know how insurers evaluate high-value suburban properties.
+We've recovered thousands of dollars in underpaid claims across Hennepin County, and we know how insurers evaluate high-value suburban properties in Maple Grove.

 Maple Grove's median home value is $490,639 with mostly 1990s-2000s construction.
-These are newer homes with relatively young roofs, yet carriers dispute claims using percentage-based deductibles and aging-related denials that don't match the actual property condition.
-We've seen State Farm, American Family, and Allstate fight legitimate claims on homes that should qualify for full replacement.
-Our expertise in local construction standards, current materials costs, and Minnesota insurance law (§65A.10 restoration obligations) protects your investment.
+These are newer Maple Grove homes with relatively young roofs, yet carriers dispute claims using percentage-based deductibles and aging-related denials that don't match the actual property condition.
+We've seen State Farm, American Family, and Allstate fight legitimate claims on Maple Grove properties that should qualify for full replacement.
+Our expertise in local Maple Grove construction standards, current materials costs, and Minnesota insurance law (§65A.10 restoration obligations) protects your investment.

-We gather evidence, prepare proof of loss, manage appraisals, and negotiate holdback disputes.
+We gather evidence, prepare proof of loss, manage appraisals, and negotiate holdback disputes for Maple Grove homeowners.
 We document depreciation calculations and RCV vs. ACV differences.
-We file appeals when carriers deny.
-We've handled hail damage from August 2024, July 2024, and the significant June 2025 event (3.25" hail).
+We file appeals when carriers deny Maple Grove claims.
+We've handled hail damage from August 2024, July 2024, and the significant June 2025 event (3.25" hail) affecting Maple Grove neighborhoods.
 We don't settle for less.

 Service Areas: Maple Grove and Hennepin County